176th Wing

-The 176th Wing (176 WG) is a unit of the Alaska Air National Guard, stationed at Joint Base Elmendorf-Richardson (JBER), Anchorage, Alaska.
+The 176th Wing is a unit of the Alaska Air National Guard, stationed at Joint Base Elmendorf-Richardson (JBER), Anchorage, Alaska.
 If activated to federal service, components of the Wing are gained by several United States Air Force Major Commands.

 Overview

-The 176 WG is the largest unit of the Alaska Air National Guard.
+The 176 Wing is the largest unit of the Alaska Air National Guard.
 It is a composite wing — meaning a wing which operates more than one type of aircraft; each having different mission objectives.
 From 1969–2011 the 176th Wing was based at Kulis Air National Guard Base, located adjacent to Ted Stevens Anchorage International Airport and approximately 15 miles from JBER.
 It was recommended for relocation as part of the 2005 Base Realignment and Closure (BRAC) process.
 It now operates out of a set of new and renovated buildings on JBER in an area known colloquially as Camp Kulis.

 Units

 The 176th Wing is one of the largest and most complex wings in the Air National Guard.
 It consists of several major components: